-So beta-alanine can be used while dieting for a show to increase muscle mass as demonstrated by the wrestling group whom were on a calorie restricted diet or you can take beta-alanine in the off-season to pack on additional mass as demonstrated by the football group.
+So beta-alanine can be used while dieting for a show to increase muscle mass as demonstrated by the wrestling group.
+Whom were on a calorie diet restriction.
+Or you can take beta-alanine in the off-season to pack on additional mass as demonstrated by the football group.

 Beta Alanine Increases Increase Maximal Strength and Repetitions to Failure

 Most athletes are aware that beta-alanine has performance-enhancing effects in the gym.
-An early study reported that knee-extension force was significantly increased during five sets of 30 maximal contractions by Beta-Alanine supplementation, whereas, in the placebo group, only the first two bouts were improved.
-This shows that in trained athletes performing repeated exhaustive contractions; muscle fatigue can be reduced in the later (bouts 4 and 5) stages of exercise with beta-alanine.
+An early study reports that knee-extension force had a significant increase during five sets of 30 maximal contractions by Beta-Alanine supplementation.
+Whereas, in the placebo group, only the first two bouts had improvement.
+This shows that in trained athletes performing repeated exhaustive contractions; muscle fatigue can reduce in the later (bouts 4 and 5) stages of exercise with beta-alanine.

 What’s the Best Way to Take Beta Alanine for Maximal Muscle?